econ-ark/PARK/FAQ/Econ-ARK-Versus-Other-Tools/Econ-ARK_Versus_AB-CE.md

-# What Is the Difference Between the Econ-ARK/HARK and [AB-CE](https://github.com/AB-CE/abce)
+# Difference Between Econ-ARK/HARK and [AB-CE](https://github.com/AB-CE/abce)?

-HARK's starting point is the rational, forward looking, optimizing framework that is at the heart of neoclassical economics.
+Within the Econ-ARK, the HARK's starting point is the rational, forward looking, optimizing framework that is at the heart of neoclassical economics.
 On the individual level, our approach is to first specify a dynamic problem that the agent faces:

 0. The situations he might find himself in ("state space")
    * e.g., how much wealth does he have, what is his income
 0. The actions he can actually take in each state ("budget correspondence")
    * There is some budget constraint that restricts feasible actions
 0. What types of actions he can take ("control space")
    * e.g., how much does he choose to spend
 0. His preferences over states and control variables
    * e.g., a utility function that says more consumption is better, or that the state of being a homeowner yields some pleasure
 0. The ways in which choices of variables under his control affect his future and the ways in which his state (say, his wealth) changes depending on the choices of control variables (say, his consumption spending).

 These elements imply an optimal policy function -- the plan (say, for consumption spending given income and wealth) that best satisfies the agent's preferences.